“Achieving Excellence with Care”

 Core aims are at the heart of everything we do at Longfield, from the expectations in the classroom and around school, to representing the school in competition and in the community.
 They are an integral part of the school’s PSHE, assembly and house systems, which are inter-woven into the fabric of our inclusive school culture.

-Our Local Governing Body are proud to endorse our ethos of Respect, Excellence, Achievement and Determination.
+Our Local Governing Body are proud to endorse our P.R.O.U.D ethos of Passionate, Respectful, Organised, United and Determined.
 These are evident from the moment you step into the school.

 At Longfield, we strive to ensure the highest standards are met, to provide the pupils not only with the best academic performance, but a moral code that will serve them well in future life.

 We work hard every day to uphold these values

 Everyone has a voice and a right to learn

 This is a community school, a beating heart in the North of Darlington.
 We work hard to ensure active citizenship is central to our offer for the young people in our care.